 Noise reduction

 This reduces the amplification of non-speech sounds, making it more comfortable in noisy conditions by automatically sensing and then reducing the background noise.
-For example, in traffic noise in the street, busy pubs or restaurants.
+So you can better concentrate, or enjoy conversations in busy places.

 Wind noise reduction